TopDev113/redprint-forge/README.md

 If you want to say **thank you** or/and support active development of redprint-forge:

-- Add a [GitHub Star](https://github.com/Ratimon/redprint-forge) to the project.
 - Tweet about **redprint**.
 - Write interesting articles about the project on [Medium](https://medium.com/), or your personal blog.